padinadrian/cipher/README.md

 sudo apt-get install build-essential cmake libgtest-dev
 ```

-## Building and Installing
+### Building with Make
-This project uses cmake to generate the build system.
+This project uses CMake to generate the build system.
 Included in the repository
-is a script to automate the cmake generation process (see [build.sh](build.sh))
+is a script to automate the CMake generation process (see [build.sh](build.sh))

 To build the project:
 ```bash